Science, University Transfer Loading...

 - Immunology & Infection

 Bachelor of Science Honours programs are usually declared following completion of the first year (30 credits) of course work appropriate to your subject area and require a competitive GPA (3.0 or higher, depending on the subject area).
-For further details on Honours programs consult the current University of Alberta Calendar, and/or an advisor.
+For further details on Honours programs, consult the current University of Alberta Calendar, and/or an Academic Advisor.

 Bachelor of Science Specialization or General Major programs are usually declared following completion of the first year (30 credits) of course work appropriate to your subject area and require a GPA between 2.3 and 2.7, depending on the subject area.
 For further details on specialization and general major programs consult the current University of Alberta Calendar, and/or an advisor.

 The minor can be chosen from one of the Science areas, and then requires 24 to 36 credits in courses specified for the area with no more than 12 junior (1000-level) credits.
-You may also choose your minor from a subject area in the Faculty of Arts, and you must then fulfill that Faculty’s requirements for the minor.
-Consult an advisor for details.
+Students may also choose a minor from a subject area in the Faculty of Arts, and must then fulfill that Faculty’s requirements for the minor.
+Consult an Academic Advisor for details.

 For B.Sc. degree requirements, a minimum of 18 credits must be taken from Faculty of Arts offerings; a maximum of 48 credits from Faculty of Arts offerings may be used for degree credit.